 A wrongful death lawsuit filed by Wuennenberg’s mother alleged that if the manager had been at his spot in a watchtower, he would have noticed the error that led to one monorail being on the wrong track, putting it on a collision course with her son’s vehicle.
 The National Transportation Safety Board blasted Disney in a 14-page report that placed the blame on employee errors and unsafe practices, ultimately fining the company $32,500.

 Despite the evidence against it in this Disney controversy, the company resisted settling the lawsuit until over a year after it was filed.
 It finally agreed to a private settlement before the matter went to court.

 Princess Tiana Used To Pitch Watermelon-Flavored Candy

-Disney’s first African American princess found herself at the center of controversy right from the start.
+Disney’s first Black princess found herself at the center of controversy right from the start.
 In response to criticism of early script drafts, the character was transformed from a white family’s maid named Maddy to an ambitious wanna-be restaurateur named Tiana.
-That all seemed to be settled when the film came out in 2009 and grossed over $100 million at the box office.
+That all seemed to be settled when the film came out in 2009 and grossed over $100 million at the domestic box office.

 Then Disney made another big misstep in early 2012, plastering Princess Tiana’s face on packages of watermelon-flavored candy.
 To make matters worse, the Dig ‘n Dips Valentine Candy came in a double pack, with Tiana on one side, while white Princess Aurora pitched vanilla flavor on the other.

-Bloggers accused Disney of promoting the stereotype that associates African Americans with watermelon.
+Bloggers accused Disney of promoting the racist stereotype that associates Black people with watermelon.
 Disney remained silent on the licensed product, which quietly disappeared from store shelves.

 Wave of Animal Deaths at Disney’s Animal Kingdom